 Migrant caravan detained in old factory, across from Texas

-The migrants arrived Monday in Piedras Negras, Mexico, across the Rio Grande from Eagle Pass, Texas.
-The caravan is the first in recent months to head toward Texas instead of California.
+The caravan of mostly Honduran migrants is being held in Piedras Negras, Mexico, across the Rio Grande from Eagle Pass, Texas.
+It's the first caravan in recent months to have arrived at the Texas border.

 Copyright 2019 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed.

 Family sues SpaceX after crash kills man near South Texas launch site